marisolpalmero/entitlement-inventory/draft-mcd-ivy-entitlement-inventory.md

                +--rw current-value?              int32
 ~~~

-The list of capabilities for a given element MAY contain all the associated capabilities provided by the element vendor for such an element, and MUST contain all the capabilities the network service provider operating the network element has acquired an entitlement for, independently of it being active or not.
+For any given element, the capabilities list MAY include all potential capabilities advertised by the vendor, and MUST include those for which the network operator holds a valid entitlement—whether active or not.

 The capabilities of an inventoried asset may be restricted based on the availability of proper entitlements.
 An entitlement manager might be interested in the capabilities available to be use on the assets, and the capabilities that are available.
 The model includes this information by means of the "supporting-entitlements" list, that includes potential restrictions related to the status of the entitlement.
-This can help organizations stay informed about their entitlement usage and take necessary actions to prevent potential violations or overuse of capabilities.
+This allows organizations to monitor entitlement usage and avoid misconfigurations or exceeding permitted capability limits.

 ## Entitlements

-As in the case of capabilities, entitlement modeling augments "newtwork-element" in the ietf-network-inventory module in {{BaseInventory}} according to the following tree:
+As in the case of capabilities, entitlement modeling augments "network-element" in the ietf-network-inventory module in {{BaseInventory}} according to the following tree:

 ~~~
 +--rw entitlements